vgitv/one-term.nvim/README.md

 * `relative_height`: the height compared to the total height of the neovim instance (vim.o.lines).
 NB: this is not the same as the current window height.
-* `stacktrace_patterns`: see the jump subcommand below.
+* `errorformat`: see the jump subcommand below.
 This is an important configuration you may want to look at.